Estimation of copulas via Maximum Mean Discrepancy: Theoretical results

 \section{Theoretical results}

 We now study the theoretical properties of the estimator defined by~(\ref{RKHS_criterion}).
-Since we will work with pseudo-observations from now on, we forget the upper index ``$U$'' to lighten notations.
+Since we will work with pseudo-observations from now on, we omit the upper index ``$U$'' to lighten notations.
 Thus, the law induced by the pseudo-sample $(\hat\UU_i)_{i=1,\ldots,n}$, previously denoted $\hat\Pb_n^U$, simply becomes $\hat\Pb_n$.
 Moreover, $\Pb_n^U$, the law of the unobservable sample $(\UU_i)_{i=1,\ldots,n}$ becomes $\Pb_n$.
 Recall that the true underlying law is $\Pb_0$, and $\Pb_0=\Pb_{\theta_0^*}$ only if the model is correctly specified.
-For any function $f:\Ec\subset \Rb^d\rightarrow \Rb$ that is two times continuously differentiable, set
+For any function $f:\Ec\subset \Rb^d\rightarrow \Rb$ that is twice continuously differentiable, set